Ayms/bitcoin-transactions/README.md

 	node tx.js <coin target> convert <addr>

-This will convert the address from a BTC format to <coin target> format, this feature will be ameliorated with the features to come (including bech32 format mapping)
+This will convert the address from a BTC format to ``<coin target>`` format, this feature will be improved with the features to come (including bech32 format mapping)

 Note that BCH bech32 like addresses are supported and systematically converted into standard addresses (TBD if this has to be changed with the features to come)